 - 10. After a geneticist talks to a patient about being a chromosomal mosaic, the patient asks the nurse what that means.
-How should the nurse respond?
-You may genetic disease(s).

-- a. only be a carrier of the

-- b. have a mild form of the

-- c. have two

-- d. be sterile as a result of the
+What should the nurse say? - a.
+"You are only be a carrier of the genetic disease." - b.
+"You have a mild form of the genetic disease." - c.
+"You have two genetic diseases." - d.
+"The expression of your DNA has been altered, causing a genetic disease."

-A chromosomal mosaic means the body has two or more different cell lines, each of which has a different karyotype; thus, the person has a mild form of the disease.
-Mosaics are not only carriers; they have the disease; they have two different lines but not two different diseases; and they are not necessarily sterile.
+A chromosomal mosaic means the body has two or more different cell lines, each of which has a different karyotype; thus, the person is a carrier and has a mild form of the disease.
+People with mosaicism have two different lines but not two different diseases.
+Alterations in DNA expression is due to epigenetic factors, and not mosaicism.

 - 11. What is the most common cause of Down syndrome?

 - a.
 Paternal nondisjunction

 - b.
 Maternal translocations

 - c.
 Maternal nondisjunction

-d.
+- d.
 Paternal translocations